tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/working_with_text_files.md

 - recursive searches `-R` that look through all files & sub-directory, showing files and line numbers.
 - disabling case-sensitivity of the matching.
 - inverting matching logic by showing only lines that don't match instead.

+Search for multiple terms at once by appending the `-E` option to grep and providing the search terms encased in quotations, separated by pipe delimiters.

+`sudo dmesg | grep -E "memory|tty"`

 ## cut